Forecast-it/handbook/travel-policy.md

 Should you need to travel by another means of transportation (train, boat or coach), you’re entitled to a standard seat.

 * **Rental Cars**
 If your travel includes the need to rent a car.
-In these cases, booking should be made through our TravelPerk account (you must buy insurance too).
+In these cases, booking should be made through our TravelPerk account (you must buy insurance too). <br />
 Keep in mind, we'll only reimburse fees for a rental car that's a **compact class**.

 * **Personal Vehicle**
 If you plan to travel by personal car, we’ll reimburse the applicable tax free mileage allowance.
 Please make sure your insurance covers business travels ([UK](https://www.gov.uk/government/publications/rates-and-allowances-travel-mileage-and-fuel-allowances/travel-mileage-and-fuel-rates-and-allowances) and [DK](https://skat.dk/skat.aspx?oid=2296130) rules)

 #### Local transportation
 When arrived at your destination, we encourage you to take public transportation where available, convenient and safe.
 If you use public transport, buy a ticket (either one-way or multiple-days if applicable) and submit the receipt to our expenses software.
-You can take taxis to move around the area for business purposes, and when it makes sense from a group cost perspective.
+You can take taxis to move around the area for business purposes, and when it makes sense from a group cost perspective. <br /><br />

 Always ask for receipts and we’ll reimburse fares for traveling:
 -   From airport / stations to your hotel and back.

 -   To and from every place you go for company purposes (like conference halls, lunches with clients or client offices).